vikas-0/GeekyHub/content/post/seamless-remote-development-with-any-ide-using-unison-for-bidirectional-ssh-sync/index.md

 cover:
     image: "ssh-development-with-zed-and-other-editors.png"
     relative: true
-    alt: "Using any IDE on Remote developement"
+    alt: "Using any IDE for remote development"
 ---